christiansheridan/ORM-SimpleAccount/README.md

 # Part 1 - Create MySQL Database
 1. Start MySQL from console
-2. Create a new Database named 'orm-lab'
+2. Create a new Database named 'orm_lab'
 3. Inside that database create a new table name 'account'
 4. the schema should be as folllow